Trick play, FG lift No. 21 Navy over Kansas State 20-17 - WHIZ News

 THE TAKEAWAY

-Navy: A vastly improved defense sparked Navy’s turnaround and held Kansas State in check for much of the day.
+Navy: The Mids set a school record by rushing for an FBS-leading 4,687 yards this season, but they also had a vastly improved defense that held Kansas State in check for much of the day.
 Kansas State’s offense didn’t reach the end zone for the first 54 1/2 minutes of the game.
 The Wildcats’ first touchdown came on a 66-yard punt return by Phillip Brooks, who also dropped a potential TD pass on the opening series.

 UP NEXT

 Navy will head overseas to open the 2020 season Aug.
 29 by facing Notre Dame at Dublin, Ireland.
-The Mids will have a tough time matching the quarterback production of Perry, who ended his college career Tuesday.
+The Mids will have a tough time matching Perry’s production.
 Freshman Perry Olsen backed up Perry this season.

 Kansas State opens its 2020 season Sept.
 5 by hosting Buffalo.
 The Wildcats return Thompson and first-team all-Big 12 defensive end Wyatt Hubert but must replace graduate transfer running backs James Gilbert and Jordon Brown as well as their entire starting offensive line.